 Browning adds roasty, toasty, caramelized notes—and crisp textures—to your chicken, but it needs high heat to happen.
 For example, a hot oven.
 Browning can also happen via searing in a hot skillet and by grilling, where you’ll get charring along with browning, adding even more flavor.

-This recipe for Sauteed Chicken with Parsnip, Apple, and Sherry Pan Sauce features pan-browning.
+This recipe for Sauteed Chicken with Parsnip, Apple, and Sherry Pan Sauce, for example, features pan-browning.

 4. Get saucy.